fmauquie/react-angular/README.md

 Since AngularJS and React have a different approach to updating the DOM, property updates will _not_ be propagated to the managed scope or controller.

-You should *never* count on Angular updating a property passed to `ReactAngular`, although `ReactAngular` does not do anything to prevent it.
+You should *never* count on Angular updating a property passed to `AngularTemplate`, although `AngularTemplate` does not do anything to prevent it.

-If you want to watch scope changes, you should reference the `ReactAngular` instance and add watchers to the scope (see Advanced Usage below).
+If you want to watch scope changes, you should reference the `AngularTemplate` instance and add watchers to the scope (see Advanced Usage below).

 ### Using `require()`